learning-zone/angular-basics/README.md

 #### Q. ***What are the mapping rules between Angular component and custom element?***

 The Component properties and logic maps directly into HTML attributes and the browser event system.
 Let us describe them in two steps,
 1. The createCustomElement() API parses the component input properties with corresponding attributes for the custom element.
-For example, component @Input('myInputProp') converted as custom element attribute `my-input-prop`.
+For example, component `@Input('myInputProp')` converted as custom element attribute `my-input-prop`.
 2. The Component outputs are dispatched as HTML Custom Events, with the name of the custom event matching the output name.
-For example, component @Output() valueChanged = new EventEmitter() converted as custom element with dispatch event as "valueChanged".
+For example, component `@Output()` valueChanged = new EventEmitter() converted as custom element with dispatch event as "valueChanged".

 #### Q. ***How do you define typings for custom elements?***

-You can use the `NgElement` and `WithProperties` types exported from @angular/elements.
+You can use the `NgElement` and `WithProperties` types exported from `@angular/elements`.
 Lets see how it can be applied by comparing with Angular component, The simple container with input property would be as below,

 ```typescript
 @Component(...)
 class MyContainer {